springer13/tcl/README.md

 # Getting started

+First off, TCL supports anykind of tensor contarctions (i.e., it is not limited to tensor contractions that can be mapped to GEMM).
+The idea behind TCL is that you only have to call a single function for any contraction: tcl::tensorMult().
+Once you have specified the tensor contraction, TCL will _automatically_ map this tensor contraction to the most efficient kernel.

 TCL expects the data in a column-major data layout; thus, indices are stored from left to right with the leftmost and rightmost index respectively being the fastest-varying (stride-1) index and the slowest-varying index.